axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

 ## syslog-ng-ctl query

-The {{% param "product.ose" %}} application stores various data, metrics, and statistics in a hash table.
+The {{% param "product.abbrev" %}} application stores various data, metrics, and statistics in a hash table.
 Every property has a name and a value.
 For example:

 ```shell
 [syslog-ng]